 The Law Library Resource Center ("LLRC") has legal forms available in English and Spanish.
 Forms are in pdf fillable format.
 Some court forms are also available through ezCourtForms, a quick and easy user-friendly interactive computer software program.

 Many court cases require several steps and many forms.
 Our forms come in "packets" of forms and instructions.
 Each step is a separate packet.
 While we have forms and forms packets for many types of processes, we do not have forms for every need.
 Our legal research resources may have samples or information about other forms and procedures.
 Please see our Frequently Used Forms list for some of our most popular requested forms.

 Your completed papers must be filed at one of the Superior Court locations.
 There is usually a fee to file papers with the court, but it can be deferred or waived if you qualify.
 For information on filing fees and filing your papers, please see the Clerk of Superior Court website.

 Before filing documents with the Court, consult a lawyer to help protect against undesired and unexpected results.
-The Court has a list of lawyers who can give you legal advice and who can help you on a task-by-task basis for a fee, and a list of court-approved mediators as well.
+The Court has a list of lawyers who can give you legal advice and who can help you on a task-by-task basis for a fee.
+We have a list of court-approved mediators as well.
 If you want to know more about our list of lawyers and our list of mediators, or are not sure that these forms and instructions apply to your situation, please refer to our Lawyers & Mediators pages.

 Court staff cannot give legal advice.
 If you need legal advice or help filling out forms, you have several options: